 What equipment is best for the job?

-For the purpose of hitting a flop shot, you want to use a wedge with a low enough bounce that you can slip the leading edge underneath the ball, but a high enough bounce that you won’t consistently dig the leading edge into the ground.
-What I would recommend doing is choosing a high-lofted club and testing different bounce configurations for that loft to see which one gives you the most success.
-See the product reviews page for information and recommendations on quality wedges.
+For the purpose of hitting a flop shot, you generally want to use a wedge with a low enough bounce that you can slip the leading edge underneath the ball, but not excessively low to the point where you’re consistently digging it into the ground.

 Ultimately, the best wedge or iron to use for a flop shot depends on the lie.
 For fluffy lies in the rough, you can safely use a wedge with a high bounce of 10°-13° as there is a much lower risk of blading the shot.